Which Is the Best Boat Hull Material?

 UFOs: Unidentified Floating Objects

 Although the term UFO is generally referred to as Unidentified Flying Object, it is also used for unidentified floating object.
 These are considered a very real threat to yachts and ships.
-During the 2016/2107 Vendee Globe around the world race, there were racing yachts which were so badly damaged they were unable to continue the race, after hitting a UFO.
+During the 2016/2107 Vendee Globe around the world race, there were racing yachts that were so badly damaged they were unable to continue the race, after hitting a UFO.
 Hitting a partially submerged shipping container in the water can rip a hole in a fiberglass boat, leaving it in a perilous situation.

-There has been much in the news about UFO's (unidentified floating objects) these are often shipping containers which have fallen off container ships and are now bobbing around the oceans.
+There has been much in the news about UFO's (unidentified floating objects) these are often shipping containers that have fallen off container ships and are now bobbing around the oceans.
 The causes of these lost containers vary from loss due to bad weather or ineffective securing.

 The video I am including shows a shipping container in a Wellington Harbor in New Zealand.
 Although this is sitting high in the water, not all are.
 In the open ocean, a container may be obscured by waves or partially submerged causing a hazard.